RGD-5: Type 59

-People's Republic of Bulgaria / Bulgaria
+Bulgaria

 RGO-78

 People's Republic of Bulgarian '70s variant with DVM-78 fuse.

 Grenade weighed 450 g and contained 85 g charge of TNT.

 RGN-86

 Another People's Republic of Bulgarian modification with DVM-78 fuze.

 Weighed 265 g and contained 57 g charge of TNT.

-Polish People's Republic / Poland
+Poland

 RGO-88

 Polish People's Republic modified variant with А-IX-1 filling (95% RDX and 5% Phlegmatized explosive).
 60 g of explosive mass.

 Lithuania

 RPG-92

 Lithuanian copy manufactured by small arms factory "Vytis" between 1992–1996.

 Not an exact copy, considering the RPG-92 uses a cylindrical shell instead of an egg shaped one.

 Ukraine

 In late 2024, the Ministry of Defence of Ukraine codified and approved the use of domestically produced RGD-5 analogs for its military.

 This grenade is modified to meet modern standards and has a kill zone limited up to 25 m, making it suited for offensive operations.